yingshaoxo/auto_everything/auto_everything/yingshaoxo_music/README.md

 People already uses numbers to represent different frequency of sound.
 For example, [1,2,3,4,5,6,7], 7 frequency can be written as 7 numbers.

 Based on that, I suggest '-7' means 'lower 1 level 7', '+1' means 'higher 1 level 1', '--7' means 'lower 2 level 7'.
 And use '(0.5)' to represent pause time interval, the float number inside '()' is seconds.
+And use '[0.2]' to represent how long a sound note should remain or keep.

 So in the end a music can be written as:

 ```
 # There has more pause interval between music notes, but I choose to not show them in here to simplify things.

+1[0.2]1[0.2]1[0.2]

 1155 665 4433 221 (1.0)
 5544 332 5544 332
 ```